TimHanel00/hzdrBenchTool/Readme.md

 ### How to use it
 #### Storing data into .json files:
 	bench_store $dir1 ... $dirN --output-dir $pathToYourOutputDir
-note that --output-dir is optional, otherwise the .json will be dumped at the current working directory  \
+note that --output-dir is optional, otherwise the .json will be dumped at the current working directory.   \
-Files inside the directories specified with $dir1 to $dirN should be of the format: $tag_$nr.  \ Where Tag is a optional specifier to group data sets and nr is the number of elements used (X-axis argument).  \
+Files inside the directories specified with $dir1 to $dirN should be of the format: $tag_$nr.   \ Tag is an optional specifier to group data sets and nr is the number of elements used (X-axis argument).   \
 The $nr is necessary whereas files without $tag will be marked with the unspecified tag.
 Not using a _ will also mark them as unspecified.
 #### Visualizing created .json files:
 	bench_viz <json_file> --byTag $tag OR --byAcc $substringOfAccelerator OR --byKernel $kernel_name